 Now it’s worth mentioning that there are lots of kinds of low back pain and what feels great for some types may not for others.
 But these tips will cover the most common causes and types of low back pain.

-1 – Use your mirrors like a back brace
+1 – Use your car mirrors like a back brace

 Back braces can offer relief of low back pain in part by keeping your posture upright.
-You can use your car mirrors to do the same thing.
+You can use your car mirrors to do the same thing while you drive.
 When you get in the car, sit up tall and find a good, comfortable posture.
 Then adjust your mirrors to this position.
 When you’re driving down the road and you can’t see well out of the mirrors – it’s because your posture has changed.
 So don’t adjust the mirrors – sit back up!

-2 – Don’t reach too far for the wheel
+2 – Don’t reach too far for the car’s steering wheel

 When you have to reach too far for the wheel, you slump.
-This can increase the pressure in the low back.
+This can increase the pressure in the low back and compound the effects of all the bumps and potholes you go over on the drive.
 So in a nice and tall seated position, bring the wheel close enough to where you have a little bend in your elbows.
 But obviously – – don’t bring it too close in case you’re in an accident

 3 – Use a bolster for extra support